kblomqvist/yasha/README.md

 ### Variable pre-processing before template rendering

-If you need to process the parsed variables accomplished by a built-in parser, you can just declare a new parser to overwrite the built-in parser like this.
+If you need to pre-process template variables before those are passed to the template, you can do that with custom parser which overwrites the default one:

 ```python
 import yasha